Opicapone: Pharmacokinetics

 The substance is quickly absorbed from the gut, but only to about 20% of the applied dose.
 Highest blood plasma concentrations are reached after 1 to 2.5 hours.
 When in the bloodstream, it is almost completely (99.9%) bound to plasma proteins, but apparently to different binding sites than warfarin, digoxin and other drugs with high plasma protein affinity.
 It is mainly metabolised to the sulfate, which accounts for 67% of the circulating drug after a single dose, and a methylated derivative, which accounts for 21%.
 Minor metabolites are a reduced derivative (<10%) and a glucuronide.
 All of these metabolites are inactive except the reduced derivative.
 Opicapone is eliminated with a terminal half-life of 0.7 to 3.2 hours.
 It is mainly excreted via the faeces (67%), and in form of the glucuronide also via the kidney (13%).
 The sulfate has a much longer half-life of 94 to 122 hours.

 Opicapone sulfate is transported by SLCO1B1; the possibility that it blocks this transporter has not been excluded.
 Opicapone itself and the sulfate are also transported by a number of other proteins, but given the low concentrations of the free substances in the blood plasma, this is very unlikely to give rise to drug interactions.
 Opicapone is a weak inhibitor of the liver enzymes CYP1A2, CYP2B6, CYP2C8, and CYP2C9.
 The only CYP interaction found in studies that is somewhat likely to be relevant is that with repaglinide, which is metabolised by CYP2C8.
 The metabolism of warfarin, a CYP2C9 substrate, is not measurably affected.

+Opicapone does not cross the blood–brain barrier and hence is a peripherally selective drug.